iamayushisachan/iamayushisachan/README.md

 # Hi there, I'm Ayushi 👋

-I'm Ayushi, a passionate developer from Lucknow, India.
+I'm Ayushi, a passionate developer from Kanpur, India.
 I build full-stack web applications and love learning about new technologies.

 ## 🚀 Projects